ralphbecket/Z80/BigScreen/README.txt

 A Pac Man maze, scaled up to take 3x3 cell sprites, has 15% occupancy, leaving plenty of capacity left over to handle the sprites.

+I observe that the "draw in any order then sort" mechanism is too slow to quite manage the full screen preparation and drawing in two frames.

+I further observe that plotting the maze already happens in sorted order.
+Therefore, we can save at least 33,000 Ts by simply building the draw list as we plot the maze.
+Hmm.
+If we plot the maze bottom-up, we can use the stack to prepare the drawing list.
+Now that would be quick!

+Let's do it...